Coast to Coast Traverse of Bali

 Your luggage can stay with you for the whole trip and will be transported for you.
 You won't return to the same hotel you stay at on the first night of the trip, so it's not feasible to leave luggage there to return to collect.
 Your host can store your additional luggage at their office if you request this in advance.

 The majority of the trail is doable throughout the April-October season with no deviations needed.
-The exception is for the Batukaru climb on day 5.
+The exception is for the Batukaru climb on day 6.
 This will involve your guide checking the weather forecast to determine that conditions are ok to tackle the climb.
 Storms or heavy rains can make the climb conditions unfavourable, so an alternative route will be taken that day in this eventuality.
+Similarly, occasionally the authorities have been known to close Mount Batukaru to trekkers for religious ceremonies with very little prior notice, in which case an alternative trek will be planned.

 There is a tour leader throughout the coast to coast trek who will guide the majority of the trekking sections.
 Additional specialist trekking guides will join the group on certain sections from the local communities along the route.
 This gives the trek a proper local insight and helps benefit the communities along the route.